 The best way to experience the most significant and renowned specialties in the city without breaking the bank would be through a food tour.

-Not only will the tour guide lecture you about the historical background of the food, but you will correspondingly tour the historical birthplace of each dish in question.
+Not only will the tour guide explain the historical background of Milan’s food, but you will correspondingly tour the historical birthplace of each dish in question.

 The fresh, refined ingredients of the local cuisine will offer you cured meats, cheeses, tastings of their most notable wines, and tastings of their variations of gourmet pizza and pasta.

 Watch them prepare desserts right before your eyes, like some cannoncini, before washing it down with some espresso coffee.

 A fully arranged culinary experience around the stunning city!

 7. Discover Milan’s Best Hot Chocolate